wp-plugins/spots/readme.txt

 6. A Template Tag replacement of content in the footer of the 2010 theme.

 == Changelog ==

+= 1.2.1 =
+* Fix the missing media buttons on the widget interface.

 = 1.2 =
 * Added: Support for the new tinyMCE in WordPress 3.9